ElvisVlcek/ChangingFace/README.md

 # ChangingFace

 An assignement asked for an interactive face which can smile, be serious or sad.
-This is my output.
+This is my output coded in Java using JavaFx.